Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Large apartment complexes or high rise apartments are the single most common housing type in Hartford, accounting for 44.37% of the city's housing units.
 Other types of housing that are prevalent in Hartford include duplexes, homes converted to apartments or other small apartment buildings ( 36.39%), single-family detached homes ( 14.90%), and a few row houses and other attached homes ( 4.31%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 Hartford is dominated by renter-occupied one, two, or no bedrooms apartments.
 77.78% of Hartford's dwellings are rentals.